Last Updated: December 11, 2024

 When forming an LLC in Indiana, one document actually makes your business official, and it’s the Articles of Organization, or Form 49459.
 Of all the red tape you’ll have to overcome, this is the paperwork that matters most.

 Filing official government documents like this can be intimidating or complicated for many people, which is why we’re here.
-With our business formation plans, our team of professionals handles the filing for you.
+With our business formation services, our team of professionals handles the filing for you.
 We make sure it’s done quickly and correctly the first time.
 But, although we can handle this for you, we’ll show you how the process works below.

 You can file your Articles of Organization online, by postal mail, or in person.
 To do so online, you’ll first need to create an account with Access Indiana, which you’ll use to access Indiana’s website for registering businesses, INBiz.